rackerlabs/design-system/_component_design/popovers.md

 Consider the following best practices when you construct a popover:

-- Use popovers when a user needs to make small changes with a limited number of inputs.
+- Use a popover when a user needs to make small changes with a limited number of inputs.
 - Because a popover is not always open, avoid including important or required information in a popover.
-- Popovers always open toward the center of the screen.
+- A popovers always opens toward the center of the screen.
 - Place the popover within the content area of the page it is on.
 - Do not place the popover so that it obstructs important background content.
 - Do not design a popover to open within another popover.
-- Popovers should open on click and not open on hover.
+- A popover should open on click and not open on hover.

 {% endcolumn %}